-As I write these words, surrounded by yelling children and a bad-tempered spouse with a headache, I can heartily attest to Virginia Woolf’s assertion that in order to write successfully, one needs a room of one’s own.
-Woolf’s 1928 essay ‘A Room of One’s Own’ was surely the inspiration behind A Room Of One’s Own Day.
+Moms and dads who are surrounded by yelling children, obnoxious coworkers or a bad-tempered spouse with a headache, can heartily attest to Virginia Woolf’s assertion that in order to write successfully, one needs a room of one’s own.
+And, of course, Woolf’s 1928 essay ‘A Room of One’s Own’ was surely the inspiration behind A Room Of One’s Own Day.

-As Woolf was a feminist and an activist for the rights of women, the essay itself was focused on the subject of women’s access to education, in these more enlightened times we can probably relax the rules a little and make it a day purely for appreciating and taking advantage of those rights!
+As Woolf was a feminist and an activist for the rights of women, the essay itself was published in 1929 and focused on the subject of women’s empowerment and access to education.
+Of course, perhaps in these more enlightened times it is fine to relax the rules a little and make this a day purely for appreciating and taking advantage of those rights!

 Planning is essential when it comes to celebrating A Room of One’s Own Day.
 It might be important to have access to some good books (possibly by Virginia Woolf), some good music, and possibly even a slice of cake or some other delicious snack.
 In fact, cake is almost certainly a necessity.
-A drop or two of your favourite wine, perhaps.
-Then, batten down the hatches and take some time out to celebrate yourself, in a room of your own.
+Add in a drop or two of a favorite wine or a cup of tea.
+Then, batten down the hatches and take some time out to celebrate yourself – most certainly in a room of your own.